Troubleshooting of Atwood 6-gallon Water Heaters Common Issues

 The following is when it’s the other way around: there is, but the spark is not present.

-• The electrodes which are attached to the main burner are loose – solution: properly secure the electrodes.
+• The electrodes attached to the main burner are loose – solution: properly secure the electrodes.

 • Improper gapping of the electrodes – solution: reposition your spark gap to that of 1/8-inch and make sure it’s into the flame path